Overwatch 2: How To Play Lifeweaver

 With Zenyatta, it’s always advised that he stay behind the team, and the same goes for Lifeweaver.
 Since he’s no good in offense, laying back and watching his teammates is usually best.
 His dash is also pretty limited, so don’t expect to flit around like Tracer or Moira.

-Best to keep Lifeweaver in a place where he can easily escape and wait for his team to recuperate.
+It is best to keep Lifeweaver in a place where he can easily escape and wait for his team to recuperate.
 That being said…

 Place Your Petals Pre-Skirmish